cortex-lab/phy/docs/plugins.md

 ```

-## Inject custom variables in the IPythonView
+## Injecting custom variables in the IPythonView

 In this example, we show how to inject variables into the IPython console namespace.
 Specifically, we inject the first waveform view with the variable name `wv`.